 What is Qalamkar?

 Qalamkar is a form of Persian woodblock printed textile that originates from Esfahan in central Iran over 400 years ago.
-Unlike lesser quality, machine-printed fabrics coming out of India, Pakistan and China recently, each work of Qalamkar is traditionally hand-printed by the few independent craftsmen still spread throughout Esfahan.
+Unlike some lesser quality, machine-printed fabrics coming out of India, Pakistan and China recently, each design of Qalamkar is traditionally hand-printed by the few independent craftsmen still spread throughout Esfahan.